-For Magnet and Choice School Information, please visit www.slpsmagnetschools.org for information about how to apply for the 2017/2018 school year.
+For Magnet and Choice School Information, please visit www.slpsmagnetschools.org for information about how to apply for the 2018-19 or 2019-20 school years.
 For more information or to schedule your child's gifted testing, please call the Office of Gifted & Talented at (314) 345-2435.